best-practice-and-impact/qa-of-code-guidance/book/glossary.md

 ### Dependencies

-Something that your analysis depends on.
+Something that is required for your code to run correctly - your code depends upon it.
 This includes your operating system, environment, software and packages (and their versions), if these are needed to reproducibly run your analysis code.
+Dependencies are usually documented alongside code, so that others can prepare an environment to run the code.

+### Documentation

+Human readable text that describes your analysis and code.
+There are many ways to document code.
+Low level documentation might describe a single function, a code comment might describe a decision you made when writing the code, and high level documentation might describe your overall approach to a piece of analysis.

 ### Application Programming Interface (API)

 An interface that defines how you can interact with software through code.
 For example, the functions or methods from a package that a typical user will interact with.

-### Documentation

-Human readable text that describes an aspect of your code.
-There are many ways to document code.
-Low level documentation might describe a single function, a code comment might describe a decision you made when writing the code, while high level documentation might describe your overall approach to a piece of analysis.

-### Dependency

-Something that is required for your code to run correctly - your code depends upon it.
-Dependencies are usually documented along side code, so that others can prepare an environment to run the code.

-### Automated testing

-Tests that are written in code, to check that code works as expected.
-Tests can check code multiple levels, for example, checking that an individual function works or checking that a pipeline runs from end to end.